 Keep updated: Subscribe here >>

 To ensure that all patrons enjoy their Westpac Stadium experience, entry is subject to the following conditions.
-Note that Stadium hirers may impose additional conditions for individual events which we will list here when applicable.
-Note that Stadium premises include the car parks, Fran Wilde Walkway to the Railway Station and the Waterloo Quay overbridge.
+Stadium hirers may impose additional conditions for individual events which we will list here when applicable.
+The Stadium premises include the car parks, Fran Wilde Walkway to the Railway Station and the Waterloo Quay overbridge.

 This may seem annoying at times, but we want to ensure everyone has a great time in a safe environment.